salesforcecli/plugin-org/messages/delete_sandbox.md

 # description

 Salesforce CLI marks the org for deletion in the production org that contains the sandbox licenses and then deletes all local references to the org from your computer.
-Specify a sandbox with either the username you used when you logged into it with "sf login", or the alias you gave the sandbox when you created it.
-Run "sf env list" to view all your environments, including sandboxes, and their aliases.
+Specify a sandbox with either the username you used when you logged into it, or the alias you gave the sandbox when you created it.
+Run "<%= config.bin %> org list" to view all your orgs, including sandboxes, and their aliases.

 # examples